What Is Goldbricking and How Does It Affect Workplace Productivity?

 On the dashboard, you will gain an overview of the websites they visit and the apps they use.
 There’s also a pie chart that represents the activities that eat up the biggest chunks of their time.
 You will also know if they are working because Traqq measures their productivity.
 The app monitors the activity levels of a user based on their keyboard movements and mouse clicks and scrolls.

 Using Traqq won’t create a hostile work environment.
 Of course, it’s only natural that employees will think that you’re spying on them when you require them to use a time tracker.
 However, Traqq’s purpose is to monitor—not spy.
-While it takes random screenshots, the images are blurred to an extent that will prevent sensitive details from becoming legible.
 Your employees can rest easy knowing that no one can read their passwords and private messages.

 In Conclusion